apache/iceberg/docs/versioned/spark/spark-structured-streaming.md

 ```

 {{< hint warning >}}
 Iceberg only supports reading data from append snapshots.
-Overwrite snapshots cannot be processed and will cause an exception.
-Similarly, delete snapshots will cause an exception by default, but deletes may be ignored by setting `streaming-skip-delete-snapshots=true`.
+Overwrite snapshots cannot be processed and will cause an exception by default.
+Overwrites may be ignored by setting `streaming-skip-overwrite-snapshots=true`.
+Similarly, delete snapshots will cause an exception by default, and deletes may be ignored by setting `streaming-skip-delete-snapshots=true`.
 {{</ hint >}}

 ## Streaming Writes